CaganDerbent/Cinemify/README.md

 # Cinemify
-Cinemify is a website you can watch movies or TV shows trailers .
+Cinemify is a website with JWT, where you can watch movie or TV show trailers.